shanecoen/the-monkees-project/README.md

 * Audio And Video Files

 This page allows the user to listen to some of The Monkees greatest hits via Audio Files.
 The files are laid out using Bootstraps list group and each file comes wth controls to play, pause, download (depending on browser) and adjust sound.
-A link is included to allows users to purchase the album that these audio files come from.
+A link is included which allows users to purchase the album that these audio files come from.

 The three music video files included are similar to the band.html and use Bootstraps responsive <iframe> embedded videos.